 Polyunsaturated fats like those found in avocado are vital for brain growth and development during pregnancy, for babies and children.

-Avocados also contain lutein and zeaxanthin, which are carotenoids or plant pigments, found in the eyes that can improve memory and processes speed, one study found.
+Avocados also contain lutein and zeaxanthin, which are carotenoids or plant pigments, found in the eyes that can improve memory and processing speed, one study found.

 4. They’re Naturally Nutritious